codeincontext/mozaicio/README.md

 ---
 - The web server accepts an image upload (using input type=file, so it works on mobile, too).
 - It then splits the image up into squares and gets the average colour of each square in the grid.
-- For each average colour in the grid, it searches out redis sets for a flickr image with the same predominent colour.
+- For each average colour in the grid, it searches our redis sets for a flickr image with the same predominent colour (or as close as possible).
+- It then puts these image urls back into a grid, so that the average colours match the average colours in your image
-- It then returns these images in the response html, so you now have a mozaic of flickr photos that (if you squint a bit) looks like your image
+- It returns the result as HTML, and you get your photo back made out of smaller flickr images.
+It helps if you squint a bit

 Details
 ---
-Each image processed form flickr is stored in 5 redis sets.
+Each image processed from flickr is stored in 5 redis sets.
 This means that over time, as the system has more images, we can return more accurate mosaics
 ```
   // 5 levels of accuracy:
   //  - 0.1:  25:25:25 (~15625 colours)